-Texas A&M University-Kingsville Ranked Among Top Universities in the Nation by Washington Monthly
+Publication Ranks Texas A&M University-Kingsville Among Top 100 Universities in the Nation

 firstname.lastname@example.org or 361-593-4979

-- Social Mobility—measures how well a university recruits and graduates low-income students.
+- Social Mobility—measures university efforts to recruit and graduate low-income students.

-- Research—measures how well a university utilizes research expenditures and produces innovative scholarship and doctoral graduates.
+- Research—measures university utilization of research expenditures, production of innovative scholarship and number of doctoral graduates.

-- Service—measures how effectively students give back to their communities and their countries after graduation, including ROTC, Peace Corps rates and community service.
+- Service—measures how effectively a university emboldens students to give back to their communities and their countries after graduation, including through ROTC and Peace Corps.